ShanshanLi-cobo/cobo-waas2-js-sdk/docs/AppWorkflowsApi.md

 > CreateApprovalRequest201Response createApprovalRequest(opts)

-Request workflow approval
+Request app workflow approval

-This operation triggers a specified workflow and generates a new approval request.  &lt;Note&gt;To use the approval workflow operations, you must use the Cobo OAuth authentication method ([Org Access Token](https://www.cobo.com/developers/v2/apps/org-access-tokens)).&lt;/Note&gt;
+This operation is request approval from app workflow with idempotency checks.

 ### Example